what-is-devops-automation

 How does DevOps automation work?

 DevOps automation operates on the fundamental principle of automating manual, repetitive, and error-prone tasks throughout the SDLC, from code inception to deployment and beyond.
-It leverages a robust ecosystem of tools, practices, and cultural norms to orchestrate seamless collaboration between development, operations, and other stakeholders.
+By incorporating DevOps best practices, it leverages a robust ecosystem of tools, practices, and cultural norms to orchestrate seamless collaboration between development, operations, and other stakeholders.

 The workflow of DevOps automation typically involves the following key stages: